flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 The new Flight Warning Computers are also hooked into the electrical and failure system, so the alerts that are now powered by the FWS truly won't work when both FWCs are unpowered or have failed.

-### Electronic Flight Control System (EFCS)

-We are testing the initial flight control computers implementation.
-See [Pull Request #6913](https://github.com/flybywiresim/a32nx/pull/6913) on GitHub for a full description of what is to be implemented and currently in testing.

-As a quick summary, the above PR will add the various EFCS computers to the A32NX to facilitate realistic data aquisition from the correct sources (ADIRS, RAs, SFCCs, LGCIUs etc.) and compute their logics and laws from this data.
-Additionally, they will realistically communicate with each other via busses and discrete data.

-!!! warning ""
-    ECAM warnings are not perfectly accurate since we are missing our custom FWS.

 ### SimBridge